 The OpenFOAM User Guide provides an introduction to OpenFOAM, through some basic tutorials, and some details about the general operation of OpenFOAM.
 OpenFOAM is a collection of approximately 250 applications built upon a collection of over 100 software libraries (modules).
 Each application performs a specific task within a CFD workflow.
-The snappyHexMesh application, for example, is a mesh generator for complex geometry, which could be used to generate a mesh around a vehicle.
-The simpleFoam application could then be used to simulate steady-state, turbulent, incompressible flow around the vehicle.
-Alternatively, a transient simulation could be run with the pimpleFoam application.
+The snappyHexMesh application, for example, is a mesh generator for complex geometry, which can generate a mesh around a vehicle.
+The simpleFoam application could then simulate steady-state, turbulent, incompressible flow around the vehicle.
+Alternatively, the pimpleFoam application could run a transient simulation.
 The OpenFOAM User Guide describes these applications and how to execute them, either on a single processor or in parallel on multiple processors.

-The OpenFOAM User Guide includes a chapter on meshing, beginning with the mesh structure of OpenFOAM and the handling of boundaries and boundary conditions.
-The blockMesh application for generating meshes of simple geometries is described in detail, followed by the snappyHexMesh application and its control parameters.
-OpenFOAM includes applications that convert meshes from well known formats into the OpenFOAM format and detailed coverage is given to the principle conversion applications, e.g. fluentMeshToFoam.
+The OpenFOAM User Guide includes a chapter on meshing.
+It begins with the mesh structure of OpenFOAM and the handling of boundaries and boundary conditions.
+It describes the blockMesh application for generating meshes of simple geometries in detail, followed by the snappyHexMesh application and its control parameters.
+OpenFOAM includes applications that convert meshes from well known formats into the OpenFOAM format and detailed the User Guide covers principal conversion applications, e.g. fluentMeshToFoam, in detail.
 The mapFields application maps field data, e.g. pressure, velocity, from one mesh/geometry to another.

 OpenFOAM is shipped with a version of ParaView that includes a reader module to read data in OpenFOAM format.
-This enables visualization of solution from OpenFOAM, with elements used commonly in CFD such as geometry surfaces, cutting planes, vector plots and streamlines.
-Animations can be generated conveniently from ParaView.
+This enables visualization of solutions from OpenFOAM, with elements used commonly in CFD such as geometry surfaces, cutting planes, vector plots and streamlines.
+With these elements, users can generate animations conveniently with ParaView.